yuxi-liu-wired/cheela/src/dragonsegg/god22.md

 ## 06:48:48 GMT MONDAY 20 JUNE 2050
 Three turns before the dedication of the Holy Temple, God's-Chosen knew there was a problem.
 He had seen the pulsating, multicolored beam go south.
 But then it had stopped.
 The time came near, and he looked in vain at the Inner Eye.
-He could see no beams&mdash;no light of any kind.
+He could see no beams---no light of any kind.

 "Bright is testing my faith," he said to himself.
 "For many greats of turns the people have had to accept my word that the Blessing of Bright was coming.
 Now I am as blind as they are.
 I must have faith."